OpenThread

 Key Functions:

-For detailed documentation on the CLI Helper Functions API, see the OpenThread CLI documentation.
+For detailed documentation on the CLI Helper Functions API, see the OpenThread CLI documentation and the walkthrough in helper_functions.md.

 Supported Hardware